mawrkus/pull-request-review-guide/README.md

 Once discussed, add a concise comment to share the agreement with everyone involved in the review.

-#### Give your thanks / Recognize the effort
+#### Give positive feedback / Recognize the work

-Whether you learn something thanks to one of your peer's comments, or you were invited to a PR that fixes an issue that no one wanted to fix, or just to congratulate your colleague's effort, just say: "thank you!", it makes a huge difference.
+Whether you learn something thanks to one of your peer's comment or you were invited to a review that fixes an issue no one wanted to fix, or just to congratulate the good work, just say: "thank you!", it makes a huge difference to receive positive feedback.

 ### 🖋️ For the authors